-Second, some form of transitional land use between Rural and Light Industrial and Country Residential areas may be required in the west portion of the Growth Management Plan area.
+Second, some form of transitional land use between Rural and Light Industrial and Country Residential areas as well as an existing manufactured home park may be required in the west portion of the Growth Management Plan area.

 Although not a compatibility issue, future development in the Town will need to respect the Airport Vicinity Protection District.